NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 Introduction

-I read yesterday about a container escape on Nvidia’s Container Runtime.
-It comes without saying that this is a big deal, since the exploit is rather simple, and as AI workloads increases, so does the use of containerized applications and GPUS.
-The writeup itself is pretty good, although it does not address a few details regarding the container runtime, more specifically, how does container hooks work under the hood.
+Wiz published on July 17, 2025 about a container escape on NVIDIA’s Container Runtime.
+The blog post explains in details how an exploit would work, although it does not address a few details regarding the container runtime, more specifically, how does container hooks work under the hook.

 Reproducing the issue